-In February 2018, the SEC published commissionlevel interpretive guidance to assist public companies in preparing disclosures about cybersecurity risks and incidents, updating, and expanding SEC staff guidance that was issued in 2011.28 risks of potential cybersecurity incidents as items to be considered when preparing MD&A disclosure.
+In February 2018, the SEC published commission-level interpretive guidance to assist public companies in preparing disclosures about cybersecurity risks and incidents, updating, and expanding SEC staff guidance that was issued in 2011.

+With respect to MD&A, this guidance identifies the costs of ongoing cybersecurity efforts, the costs and other consequences of cybersecurity incidents, and the risks of potential cybersecurity incidents as items to be considered when preparing MD&A disclosure.
 The guidance notes that the costs associated with cybersecurity issues could include loss of intellectual property, the immediate costs of the incident, preventative measures, maintaining insurance, responding to litigation and regulatory investigations, and addressing harm to reputation.
 The guidance specifies that the SEC expects companies to consider the impact of cybersecurity incidents on each of their reportable segments.